sosise/sosise-docs/documentation/http-server.md

 - `application/json`
 - `application/x-www-form-urlencoded`

-It does not configure multipart file uploads or the raw-body parser.
+It does not configure multipart file uploads.
+The raw-body parser has its own limit, `HTTP_RAW_BODY_LIMIT`.
 Do not raise the JSON limit to support file uploads; use streaming multipart handling or direct object storage instead.

 The effective default changed in `sosise-core` 2.0.1 from Express's implicit `100kb` limit to the Sosise fallback of `10mb`.
 Keep the configured value as